 Tips before signing a contract

-In case you want to manage independently the stipulation of a contract, we suggest you to be extremely careful especially if you are not well-prepared about contracts.
+In case you want to manage independently the stipulation of a contract, we suggest you be extremely careful especially if you are not well-prepared about contracts.
 Below, you will find a guideline that can help you to act confidently.